Blinded By The Light

 The problem...

-Every minute or so, that youngster would look back over his shoulder to make sure his family was still where he left them.
-That confirmed, he seemed confident and I’ll bet he felt happy with those blue skies smiling down on him.
-Still, I noticed that he sometimes would start visibly and swish his rump furiously as though he’d been bitten or stung.
+Every minute or so, the young bull looked back over his shoulder to be sure his family was still where he’d left them.
+Reassured, he seemed confident—happy, I imagine, under those blue skies smiling down on him.
+Yet sometimes he would suddenly start and swish his rump furiously, as if something had just bitten or stung him.

-He had help dealing with those irritating insects in the form of a little buffalo bird that was busy pecking around in the fur on his back, shoulders, head, and rump.
-If that was the complete story then all would have been well, but it wasn’t and it almost never is when happily ever after is involved.
+He had help dealing with the irritating insects from a little buffalo bird, busily pecking through the fur on his back, shoulders, head, and rump.
+If that were the whole story, all would be well—but it wasn’t, and it rarely is when ‘happily ever after’ is involved.

-Occasionally, for no reason that I could see, the little bird would become excited about something.
-Maybe she saw a hawk too high in the sky for me to see or maybe she saw a shadow creeping across the prairie.
-Whatever she saw, or thought she saw, excited the little bird to the core.
-She would puff out her chest, open her mouth wide, and utter a high pitched, “skee - reeeeeeeee.”
+Now and then, for no reason I could see, the little bird suddenly grew excited.
+Maybe she saw a hawk too high for me to notice, or a shadow slipping across the prairie.
+Whatever she saw—or thought she saw—stirred her to the core.
+She puffed out her chest, opened her beak wide, and cried a high-pitched, “skee-reeeeeeeee.”

-In one swift move, he would abandon his dream of independence and race back to the protection of the herd.
-Minutes later, he seemed to think it safe enough to venture back out and the whole sequence of events would be repeated.
+In one swift move, he would abandon his dream of independence and race back to the safety of the herd.
+And then, a few minutes later, believing it was safe, he would venture out again, and the entire sequence would repeat itself.

-I also have my own little buffalo bird.
-It’s my limbic system.
-Although I have all the tools I need to remain in control of my behavior even in stressful situations, I can easily ignore what’s happening around me until my amygdala, like that little buffalo bird, starts screaming, “The sky is falling!
+I even have my own little buffalo bird, a mercurial limbic system, that I call Princess Amy.
+Although I have all the tools I need to remain in control of my behavior even in stressful situations, I often ignore what’s happening around me until Amy, like a little buffalo bird, starts screaming, “The sky is falling!
 Run for your life.”

 The Solution...

-I've come to believe that we live our lives on an emotional spectrum and it isn't a matter of "normal" and "disorder" as much as it is a matter of control.
+That definition works for me.
+We live our lives on an emotional spectrum, and it isn't a matter of "normal" and "disorder" as much as a matter of control.

-My recovery from emotional seizures has been a lengthy one and I would never have gotten started in the first place without the help of people who had suffered as I had and who found ways to overcome some of their own limitations.
-The techniques that work for me will work for anyone willing to work them.
-I call them Fierce Qigong.
-But that's a story for a later post.
+My recovery from emotional seizures has been a lengthy one, and I would never have gotten started in the first place without the help of people who had suffered as I had and who found ways to overcome some of their own limitations.

-Remember this: Life comes hard and fast.
-It pays to be ready for anything.
-Fierce Qigong!
+Life comes hard and fast; be ready for anything.

 Personal Mythology